VanCoding/factorio-autotrains-mod/readme.md

 - send it the "D"-Signal through **red** wire
 - send it the total storage capacity of the resource of demand through **red** wire
 - send it the currently stored amount through **green** wire
-- optionally send it a "C"-Signal with indicates the amount of stacks that should be transported per train.
-Defaults to full trains.
+- optionally send it a "C"-Signal through **red** wire, indicating the amount of stacks that should be transported per train.
+Defaults to full trains (40 stacks).
+Not supported for fluid trains.
+- optionally send it a "T"-Signal through **red** wire, indicating the max train count on this station.

 ## Depot stations